michaelruocco/idv-context/README.md

 ## Todo

+*   Make identity data lookup delays configurable

+*   Add functionality to mask mobile numbers on post response by adding flag to policy then having an adapter check the context checking if policy flag is true and then mask all phone numbers if it is

 *   Add mandatory header validator for channel id and correlation id

-*   Add functionality to mask mobile numbers on post response by adding flag to policy then using json masker in response filter using jsonpath to see if policy flag is true

 *   Add spring app integration test for context expiry and endpoint to control time from test

+*   Add specific method result types, e.g. for OTP delivery time, actual and used otp codes, verify type, maybe delivery id for sending message

 *   Add postman collection to repo and run in build pipeline

+*   Performance tests in pipeline / nightly build

+*   Add identity data lookup policy

-*   Tidy up cloud formation templates and try out creating API gateway, tidy up log stream name, set execution role for context service
+*   Tidy up cloud formation templates create and set execution role for context service (rather than being passed in)

-*   Add specific method result types, e.g. for OTP delivery time, actual and used otp codes, verify type, maybe delivery id for sending message

-*   Make stub delays and identity lookup timeout configurable (by channel / add identity eligibility policy?)

-*   Extract common dynamo adapter to its own separate library
+*   RSA adapter

 ## Useful commands